nanomsg/mangos-v1/README.md

 [![GoDoc](https://godoc.org/bitbucket.org/gdamore/sp?status.png)](https://godoc.org/bitbucket.org/gdamore/sp)

-Package sp is an implementation in pure Go of the SP ("Scalable Protocols") protocols.
+package mangos is an implementation in pure Go of the SP ("Scalable Protocols") protocols.
 This makes heavy use of go channels, internally, but it can operate on systems that lack support for cgo.
 It has no external dependencies.